gregcope/piboatmon/README.md

 * Low power (20ma idle)
 * Anchor / Mooring Alarm
-* Battery monitoring (simple volts)
+* Battery monitoring (volts)
 * Bilge switch monitoring
 * Not designed to be on all the time (due to power)
-* Use SMS as the lower common demoninator of coms
+* Use SMS as the lower common demoninator of communication
-* Daily status messages
+* Daily status messages SMS messages

 Logic summary
 -------------